TikTok's biggest trends right now (2025)

 'APT' dance challenge

-What do you get when ROSÉ of K-pop group BLACKPINK links up with Bruno Mars for the lead single off her debut album?
-A trending TikTok dance, of course.
-The catchy throwback anthem about a classic Korean drinking game will get stuck in your head immediately.
-Expand your clapping along into a full choreographed routine just by following along with the dance tutorial then record your version.
+The catchy throwback anthem about a classic Korean game will get stuck in your head immediately.
+Expand clapping along into a full choreographed routine just by following along with the dance tutorial, then record your version.
 Bonus points if you mimic ROSÉ and Bruno’s head-nodding style from the ‘APT’ music video.

 'APT' dance TikTok trend

-Speaking of trending pop songs, Gracie Abrams has her own viral anthem.
 The folk-pop starlet’s single ‘That’s So True’ is lighting up streaming charts and TikTok feeds.
-A sped-up cut of the ‘That’s my life’ bridge from the song is being adopted as a soundtrack for vlog style highlights.
+A sped-up cut of the song is being adopted as a soundtrack for vlog style highlights.
 To join in, use the trending sound and create a slideshow video to capture your life in under 20 seconds.
-The trend is essentially a twist on the classic 1 second everyday formula, scored to Gracie’s unapologetic lyrics.
+The trend is essentially a twist on the classic one second everyday formula, scored to Gracie’s unapologetic lyrics.

 'That's my life' trending TikTok sound